AEADataEditor/aeadataeditor.github.io/_guidance/guidelines-other-repositories.md

 ### Adding manuscript DOI to CodeOcean capsule

-Authors will need to email Codeocean support, providing them with the capsule number and the DOI to be linked from the capsule.
+Authors will need to email Codeocean support ([support@codeocean.com](mailto:support@codeocean.com)), providing them with the capsule number and the DOI to be linked from the capsule.
 Support will update the capsule metadata.

 Normally, this should not generate a new version (`V2`), but rather, a `V1.1`.
 The DOI of the deposit should not change.